Museums Advocacy Day Success Stories – American Alliance of Museums

 Build Your Public Speaking Skills

-Representative Austin Scott ran over from voting to meet with me personally, and at the end of our meeting said that I was, “very professional.”
-AAM did an excellent job of clearly outlining the points that needed to be covered, and training me to build my own story around those points in order to be an effective advocate.
-I enjoyed MAD immensely!
-The advocacy skills I learned and the opportunity to meet with my Congress Members were excellent preparation for my current job with the Close Up Foundation.
-In my position as a Program Instructor, I am more than comfortable facilitating meetings between students and their Members; MAD was instrumental in my developing that comfort.
-I not only had a great time, but developed applicable job skills as well.”
+[The] Representative ran over from voting to meet with me personally and said I was ‘very professional.’
+AAM did an excellent job [outlining key points and training me to build my story around those points].
+The advocacy skills I learned [prepared me] for my current job with the Close Up Foundation, where I now facilitate meetings between students and Members.
+I not only had a great time but also developed [job skills].”

 —Jamila Lewis